 In the Seed Stage, the role of Customer Success is often about laying the groundwork for future success.
 It’s about understanding customer needs, ensuring customer satisfaction, and helping customers derive maximum value from the product.
 This early focus on customer success can set the stage for high Gross Revenue Retention (GRR) as the company moves to the next stages.

 Moreover, as the company grows, the Customer Success team often expands to include roles like Customer Success Managers, Account Managers, and Customer Success Operations.
-These roles work together to ensure that customers are satisfied and that they continue to find value in the product, thereby contributing to revenue retention.
+These roles work together to ensure that customers are satisfied and that they continue to find value in buying process and the product, thereby contributing to revenue retention.

 When to Start Customer Success & When to Hire a VP of Customer Success